abdelaleeem/Salaries-analysis-for-computer-science-Jobs/README.md

 1. whether you are working on a multi national-compnay or local one
 2. whether you are junior or senior

-#Data was garbage and cleaning took a long time as people in Egypt tend to input the data in both arabic and english language, salary in dollars and egyptian pound , jobs not related to tech so i struggeled alot to clean it
+#Data was garbage and cleaning on Excel took a long time as people in Egypt tend to input the data in both arabic and english language, salary in dollars and egyptian pound , jobs not related to tech so i struggeled alot to clean it